Mirantis/virtlet/README.md

 ./demo.sh
 ```

 The demo will start a test cluster, deploy Virtlet on it and then boot a [CirrOS](https://launchpad.net/cirros) VM there.
 You may access sample nginx server via `curl http://nginx.default.svc.cluster.local` from inside the VM.
-To detach from VM console, press `Ctrl-]`.
+To disconnect from VM, press `Ctrl-D`.
 After the VM has booted, you can also use a helper script to connect to its SSH server:
 ```
 examples/vmssh.sh cirros@cirros-vm [command...]
 ```